Date Updated: 04/17/2026

 Medications

-• Medications to control chest pain.
-These medications (nitrates and calcium channel blockers) can help treat chest pain you might have after SCAD.
+• Medicines to control chest pain.
+Medicines called nitrates and calcium channel blockers can help treat chest pain after SCAD.

 Cardiac rehabilitation

-Cardiac rehabilitation is a customized program of exercise and education that is designed to help you recover from a serious heart condition.
-The program often includes monitored exercise, nutritional counseling and emotional support.
+A personalized program of exercise and education may be suggested.
+This is called cardiac rehabilitation, also known as cardiac rehab.
+It helps you recover from a serious heart condition.
+The program often includes supervised exercise, emotional support and education about a heart-healthy diet.

 Coping and support

-• Learning more about your diagnosis.
-Learn about SCAD to feel comfortable talking with your health care provider about your care.
-Ask about the specifics of your situation, such as the location and size of your artery tear and descriptions of the treatments you've received and where you can find more information.
+• Learn about SCAD.
+Knowing the details may make you feel more comfortable when talking with your care team.
+Ask about the size of your artery tear and where it is.
+Understand the treatments you'll receive and why you need them.
+Ask where you can find more information.

 Preparing for an appointment

-In most cases, SCAD is an emergency situation.
+You may not have time to prepare.
+SCAD usually is diagnosed in an emergency setting.
 If you have chest pain or think that you're having a heart attack, immediately call 911 or your local emergency number.

 • What caused my SCAD?